karmaniverous/stan-core/.stan/system/parts/90-response-format.md

   - Requirements & TODO documents: do not number primary (top‑level) items.
 Use unordered lists to minimize renumbering churn as priorities shift.
 Numbering may be used in clearly stable, truly ordered procedures only.

 - Opportunistic repair: when editing existing Markdown files or sections as part of another change, if you encounter manually wrapped paragraphs, unwrap and reflow them to natural paragraphs while preserving content.
 Do not perform a repository‑wide reflow as part of an unrelated change set.
-- Coverage (first presentation): For every file you add, modify, or delete in this response:
+- Coverage and mixing rules:
-  - Provide a plain unified diff “Patch” that precisely covers those changes.
+  - Normal replies (non‑diagnostics): provide Patches only (one Patch per file).
+Do not include Full Listings by default.
-  - Do not include “Full Listing” blocks by default.
+  - Diagnostics replies (after patch‑failure envelopes): provide Full Listings only for each affected file (no patches).
+Support multiple envelopes by listing the union of affected files.
+Do not emit a Commit Message.
-  - On request or when following a patch failure diagnostics envelope, include “Full Listing” blocks for the affected files only; otherwise omit listings by default.
-See “Patch failure prompts” and “Optional Full Listings,” below.
+  - Never deliver a Patch and a Full Listing for the same file in the same turn.
   - Tool preference & scope:
     - Use File Ops for structural changes (mv/cp/rm/rmdir/mkdirp), including bulk operations; File Ops are exempt from the one‑patch‑per‑file rule.
     - Use Diff Patches for creating new files or changing files in place.